 Alm Østre as it is today has a long history.
 On 1967 took young Trygve Sund the farm over from his uncle.
 A few years later, together with his wife Erna, he converted the land to organic-biodynamic farming.
 For 40 years they run the farm and built up a versatile place that has been attracting many young people from the entire world to take a part in this project about biodynamic farming and community life.
 In January 2010 Trygve and Erna together with their children established a trust, Alm Østre, Trygve died in November the same year after a long period of sickness.

 Today we are an international group that is running the farm.
-The farm consists of 54 hectares of land and includes 28 hectares of grassland and pasture, 18 hectares of corn and 6 hectares of vegetables.
+The farm consists of 54 hectares of land and includes 28 hectares of grassland and pasture, 18 hectares of grain and 6 hectares of vegetables.
 We produce milk (25 cows), meat (30 cattle and some sheep), eggs (50-80 hens) and vegetables.
 In summer we keep some pigs for the delight of us and the visitors… We work together and eat together, breakfast and lunch, using mostly our own products.
 Most of our apprentices and volunteers are accommodated at the farm’s oldest building from 1732.

 We want to offer the opportunity to gain experience in primary production, in the production of food and animal husbandry – and to be part of a project which can serve as an example for the future.
 We can consider ourselves to be part of a universal movement which Wangari Maathai (Green Belt Movement/Nobel Peace Prize) once described in the following words: ‘We are called to assist the Earth to heal her wounds and in the process heal our own.’
 Biodynamik farming gives us the opportunity to produce healthy food and in the same time build up the soil to get more and more vital and fertile.